-After a hiatus in 2021, Heart Mountain Interpretive Center will again host its annual Winter Program Series during the months of January, February, and March.
-Heart Mountain staff will present three programs: “In the Northern Country” on January 29; “Disability and Displacement” February 26; and “Faith at Heart Mountain” on March 26.
+After a hiatus in 2021, Heart Mountain Interpretive Center will again host its annual Winter Program Series during the months of January, February, and April.
+Heart Mountain staff will present three programs: “In the Northern Country” on January 29; “Disability and Displacement” February 26; and “Faith at Heart Mountain” March 26.
 All programs will begin at 1 pm.
 Programs are open to the public, but space is limited and registration is required.

 “In the Northern Country,” the first program in the series, will explore the relationship Japanese Americans incarcerated at the camp had with the land around them.
 To the incarcerees at Heart Mountain, the Bighorn Basin was an alien environment, a harsh desert far away from their homes.
 Attendees of this presentation will learn how incarcerees, throughout their time in camp, came to know the Wyoming landscape, and even found beauty and inspiration in their surroundings.

 The February program, “Disability and Displacement,” will look into the lives of some of the disabled Japanese Americans who were incarcerated during World War II.
 Many thousands entered the camps with disabilities, while more became disabled during their confinement.
 Attendees will learn about a few of the Heart Mountain incarcerees who were physically or intellectually disabled and the support systems that existed for them within the camp.

 The final program of the series, “Faith at Heart Mountain,” will discuss the many religious practices at Heart Mountain, and the faith that brought a little light into this dark period of history.
 Attendees will learn how Japanese Americans – whether they practiced Christianity, Buddhism, or another religion – used faith to sustain them through the struggle of incarceration.
 They will also discover how local religious institutions forged relationships with congregations inside the camp.